arsamsarabi/arsamsarabi/README.md

 🧑🏻‍💻 I am a software engineer, product maker and a lifelong learner.
 I build new products from scratch and make ideas happen!

 - 💼 I'm excited to be staring my new role as a Senior Software Engineer at [Moo][moo]
-- 🔭 I’m currently rebuilding [my personal website][arsam] using NextJs and Tailwind CSS
+- 🚧 I’m currently rebuilding [my personal website][arsam] using NextJs and Tailwind CSS
 - 🌱 I’m learning Rust and brushing up on my VueJs
+- ⭐️ Some of my goals for 2021 are:
-- 👯 My goal for 2021 is to contribute to more Open Source projects, and starting writting a technical blog
+  - to contribute to more Open Source projects
+  - to start writting a technical blog

 <br />
 <br />